-Lick on Add then select one of the suggested servers.
-A screen containing server names will appear.

-Enter a name for this server.
-(The field can be left empty.
-Allowed characters: numbers, letters, spaces, -, , and dots.)
+- 1. Click on Add. - Select one of the suggested servers.A screen containing server names will appear. - 3.
+Enter a name for this server (he field can be left empty.
+Allowed characters: numbers, letters, spaces, -, \, and dots.).

-3 This server's configuration then appears.
+This server's configuration then appears.
 The different parameters are explained below.